microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedMail.md

 ## Prerequisites
 Before running this script, ensure you meet the following prerequisites:

-1. The Exchange Online Powershell module is installed to retrieve the failed message IDs.
+1. The Exchange Online Powershell module must be installed to retrieve the failed message IDs.

-2. The `Microsoft.Graph.Authentication`, `Microsoft.Graph.Mail`, and `Microsoft.Graph.Users.Actions` modules are installed to read and send emails.
+2. The `Microsoft.Graph.Authentication`, `Microsoft.Graph.Mail`, and `Microsoft.Graph.Users.Actions` modules must be installed to read and send emails.

   - Here's how you can install the required modules/submodules: